tuobangli/author_ber8/README.md

-go to Northern Marianas College tomorrow 8
+not go to Northern Marianas College today.